cyberark/conjur-quickstart/README.md

    Value added
    ```

-#### Run the demo app
+#### Run the Demo App

-In this unit you will learn how to program an application to fetch a secret from
+In this unit, you will learn how to program an application to fetch a secret from
-Conjur using the REST API.
+Conjur Open Source using the REST API.

 At the end of this section:
-You will know how to leverage Conjur’s ability to store your application’s secrets
+You will know how to store your application’s secrets securely.
-securely.

 1. Start a bash session